ewendel/elm-workshop/book/memory/LEVEL4.md

 Therefore, instead of having to write `List Card` everywhere, we want to be able to write `Deck`.

 Also, in the game we will be matching pairs of cards with each other, and will need some way to distinguish between two cards with the same image.
 We will do this by saying that a card can be _either_ in group `A` or in group `B`.
-Use a union type to achieve this, and add it as a field in our `Card` type.
+Use a custom type to achieve this, and add it as a field in our `Card` type.
 With this we can check if two cards are of one pair by comparing their `id` and `group` fields!

 ---